Kihagyás

 }

-Console.WriteLine is either a simple string or, as in this case, a formatting string.
-The substitutions are solved by string interpolation: the values to be substituted must be given between `.
-If string interpolation is used, the string must start with$`.
+The Console.WriteLine method can take a simple string or, as in our case, a formatting string.
+The substitutions are solved by string interpolation: the values to be substituted must be given between {}.
+If string interpolation is used, the string must start with $.

 public void AddEquipment(IEquipment eq)